kimberbear/KillerWhaleDM/README.md

 <br>
 ## Features planned
 More Killer Whales (including original ones not included in the game!)<br>
+A set of unique weapons and a special ability per Killer Whale<br>
 Powerups allowing temporary transformation into boss characters<br>
 Deathmatch conversions of CWVD maps (Riptide Rampage or Campaign where possible)<br>
 <br>
 ## Mapping
 Download the Ultimate Doom Builder configs and add them to the Configurations folder at your Ultimate Doom Builder installation.<br>
-The Ultimate Doom Builder configs are a sight for sore eyes right now so maybe wait a little :P
+The Ultimate Doom Builder configs are a sight for sore eyes right now so maybe wait a little :P<br>
 <br>
 ## Feel free to contribute or leave feedback!
 This is my first Zandronum project (of this scope at least) so if you spot any mistakes or areas of improvement, feel free to contribute or suggest changes!<br>